oj713/brickman-walkthrough/README.md

 ```

 Finally, use the `brickman::extract_points()` method to match `pa_data`
-to present-day Brickman covariates and create the testing/training data
+to present-day Brickman covariates and create the input dataset for the
-for the model.
+model.

--   `pa_data` is matched to Brickman data by extracting covariates from
+-   `pa_data` is matched to Brickman covariates by pairing each
-    the geographically closest Brickman datapoint.
+    presence/absence location with the geographically closest Brickman
+    datapoint.

 ``` r
 # pairing brickman present data to presence data